Sports marketing: Types of sports

 With such an array of differences of sports fans, different types and levels of sports are found across the globe.
 For example, in many countries cricket and association football are extremely popular.
 In the United States, American football, baseball, and basketball are most favored, while college sports are also preferred.
 In addition to the classification of sports by levels, sports have also been classified as either mainstream or non-mainstream, also known as niche.

 There are seven product attributes that differentiate mainstream sports from non-mainstream sports: accessibility, popularity, uniqueness, affordability, star power, player skill, and player similarity.
 Accessibility, affordability, and similarity are strongly related to niche sports while popularity, player skill as well as accessibility are strongly related to mainstream sports.
 Meanwhile, fans that are less-identified with a team are drawn to player similarity as they feel they can relate more with players while highly identified fans prefer the star power of players.
 Affordability also is a distinguishing factor among fans, as less-identified fans place greater importance on price.
 A practical marketing example of this is the National Lacrosse League mandating players to attend receptions of restaurants who sponsor the team.
 Other strategies that niche sports utilize to differentiate themselves from mainstream sports are providing easy access to team and player information, especially online, as well as offer affordable ticket prices and valuable promotions such as dollar beer nights and 25-cent hot dog nights.
 In contrast, popular mainstream sports like Major League Baseball (MLB) and the National Basketball Association (NBA) highlight the star power of players, which is why teams go to great effort to promote their best players.
 This is also seen in media as nationally televised sporting events often promote specific players leading up to games.

 Fans also hold different expectations of different sport types and levels of sports.
 This is essential for sport marketers to understand.
 For example, fans attending a minor league baseball game will compare their experience to previous games attended at minor league baseball games, or even other minor league sports if they have little experience with minor league baseball.
 They will not, however, compare a minor league baseball experience to an NFL game as they understand the two experiences will be very different.

 Sports differentiation is also important concerning sponsorship.
 Companies who sponsor niche sports place the most importance on attributes including cost effectiveness, spectator demographics, and the company fit with the sports image.
 Niche sports often allow companies who cannot afford to sponsor mainstream sports a channel to market their companies.
 Also, with niche sports shown to attract a different type of consumer, these companies desire to increase their public awareness within a specific target market.
-Other attributes important to companies sponsoring niche sports are enhancing both their image and community involvement, which may be easier to do through niche sports than mainstream sports.
+Other attributes important to companies sponsoring niche sports are enhancing both their image and community involvement.